psrearick/customer-dashboard/CONTRIBUTING.md

 The project requires significant system resources for the full monitoring stack.
 When developing:

-- Use `./bin/stack up traditional -d` for most development work
+- Use `./bin/app up` for most development work
 - Only use the performance stack when testing monitoring features
-- Clean up regularly with `./bin/stack clean` to free resources
+- Clean up regularly with `./bin/app clean` to free resources

 ### Common Development Tasks